jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

   AptNum String deriving (Show, Eq)
 ```

-We then define our parser.
+We can then define our parser.
 ```haskell
 data Parser a = Parser {
   runParser :: String -> Maybe (a, String)
 }
 ```
 which is a datatype with a single field `runParser`.
-You can see that it takes a string to parse, and returns a `Maybe` of something of type `a` that it parsed as well as the remainder of the string that it didn't parse, which can be fed as input to other parsers to continue parsing the original string.
+You can see that it takes a string to parse, and returns a `Maybe` of something of type `a` that it parsed, along with the remainder of the string that it didn't parse.
+The remaining sring can be fed as input to other parsers to continue parsing.

 A couple notes on this weird syntax.
 Haskell actually creates a _method_ named `runParser` that has signature